 Heading to the bathroom yet again for another test fit!

 Later that night we routed the corner’s using a 1/4” rounded corner bit and sanded the whole butcher block down.

 We filled the entire block with a thinned down wood filler, sanding her down again. (don’t mind this terribly yellow-y cell-phone pic)

-We’ll be covering the rest of these steps in PART 2 of this tutorial (coming soon!).
 We are SO in love with the character our butcher block counter brings to our bathroom.
 It’s such a bold statement piece… AND it has sentimental value since the wood came from Grandpa’s barn!